wexi/amforth-shadow/doc/source/TG/Sources.rst

 located in the :file:`core/dict` directory.

 The include hierarchy is as follows: Top level is the application specific file (template.asm).
-It includes the file :file:`core/amforth.asm` only.
+It includes two files :file:`core/preamble.inc` and :file:`core/amforth.asm`.
+The :file:`core/preamble.inc` sets up the controller specific things and the default settings for the amforth system.
+Most of them can be changed in the file :file:`template.asm` afterwards until finally the file :file:`core/amforth.asm` is included.

 This file includes two files from the core/dict directory: :file:`rww.inc` and :file:`nrww.inc`.
 In addition two files from the application directory are included as well: :file:`dict_appl.inc` for the low address words (RWW space)